achaora/mongodb/README.md

 8. Place the mongos.conf file in the /etc folder of the mongos server.

 9. Place the configsvr.conf and shardsvr.conf files in an appropriate folder e.g. /svr/mongodb  on each of the 3 servers.
-Under this configuration, each of the servers in the 3 VM cluster will run the ‘configsvr’ and 'shardsvr' role.
-Note from the sample yaml files that these roles will run on different ports, and the data for the two services will be located at different paths.
-The
+Under this configuration, each of the servers in the 3 VM cluster will run the ‘configsvr’ and 'shardsvr' roles.
+Note from the sample yaml files that these roles have to run on different ports, and the data for the two services have be located at different paths in order to run on the same VM.

 10. Place the shardsvr.conf file in the /svr/mongodb folder of each of the servers with the shard/database role (see configuration diagram above).